Widukind/dlstats/documentation/database.rst

 Time series
 ___________

 A time series stores the codes restrictions it enforces, the categories it belongs to and the actual numerical data.
 The time series itself is a subcollection called data.
 It stores date/value pairs along with their revisions (if needed).
+Some data may be stored in two different places, depending on the statistical provider.
+For example, the frequency may also be found in the codes.

 .. code:: javascript